 For an academic community to teach and support appropriate educational values, an environment of trust, cooperation and personal responsibility must be maintained.
 As members of the University community, students assume the responsibility to fulfill their academic obligations in a fair and honest manner.
-This responsibility includes avoiding such inappropriate activities such as plagiarism, cheating or collusion.
+This responsibility includes avoiding inappropriate activities such as plagiarism, cheating or collusion.
 Students found responsible for one or more of these activities may face both academic sanctions (such as lowering a grade, failing of a course, etc.) and disciplinary sanctions (such as suspension, expulsion).

 It is the intent of Minnesota State University, Mankato, to encourage a sense of integrity on the part of students in fulfilling their academic requirements.
-To give students a better understanding of behaviorsthat may constitute academic dishonesty, the following definitions are provided.
+To give students a better understanding of behaviors that may constitute academic dishonesty, the following definitions are provided.

-Plagiarism - Submission of an academic assignment as one's own work, which includes critical ideas orwritten narrative that are taken from another author without the proper citation.
+Plagiarism - Submission of an academic assignment as one's own work, which includes critical ideas or written narrative that are taken from another author without the proper citation.
 This does not apply only to direct quotes, but also to critical ideas that are paraphrased by the student.
 Plagiarism includes but is not limited to:

-- Submitting the work of others as your own - Submitting others' work as your own with only minor changes - Submitting others' work as your own without adequate footnotes, quotations, and other reference forms - Multiple submission of the same work, written or oral, for more than one course without bothinstructor's permission, or making minor revisions on work which has received credit and submitting it again as new work.
+- Submitting the work of others as your own - Submitting others' work as your own with only minor changes - Submitting others' work as your own without adequate footnotes, quotations, and other reference forms - Multiple submission of the same work, written or oral, for more than one course without both instructor's permission, or making minor revisions on work which has received credit and submitting it again as new work.

 Cheating - Use of unauthorized material or assistance to help fulfill academic assignments.
-This material could include unauthorized copies of test materials, calculators, crib sheets, help from anotherstudent, etc. [In the School of Nursing cheating also includes falsification of research data and/or fabrication of clinical data.]
+This material could include unauthorized copies of test materials, calculators, crib sheets, help from another student, etc. [In the School of Nursing cheating also includes falsification of research data and/or fabrication of clinical data.]

-Collusion - Assistance to another student or among students in committing the act of cheating orplagiarism.
+Collusion - Assistance to another student or among students in committing the act of cheating or plagiarism.
 [Note: Some of the assignments for certain courses in the School of Nursing involve collaborative work.
 This is not collusion.
 The student bears the responsibility to adhere to the guidelines of the assignment(s) as described in the course materials.]

 Source: Academic Honesty Policy of Minnesota State University, Mankato.
-Other examples of academic misconduct are outlined in the Statement of Student Responsibilities located on the website of the Office of Student Conduct: https://www.mnsu.edu/student-conduct/ To formally report an incident of academic dishonesty, complete and submit an online Silent WitnessReport form: http://www.mnsu.edu/security/silentwitnessreport.html
+Other examples of academic misconduct are outlined in the Statement of Student Responsibilities located on the website of the Office of Student Conduct.
+To formally report an incident of academic dishonesty, complete and submit an online Silent Witness Report form.